al-eax/torcontroller/README.md

 ### Set password and ports

 The TorController uses 9150 and 9151 as default ports for socks and controll server.
 Set them in constructor if you want.
-You can also specify a password to protect your local tor control server from other connections:
+You can also specify a password to protect your local tor control server from other connections.
+Make sure your set the password before you start the TorController:

 ```java
 int socks_port = 1337;